Shagshag/prestashop-documentation/AdminControllerCore.md

 If your action is named 'actionName', you need to have a method named bulkactionName() that will be executed when the button is clicked.

 * Visibility: **protected**
+* This property is defined in classes\controller\AdminController.php line 258

 ### $boxes